na-na-hi/renget/archive/d6rdp.md

 ![Sakura Miko](https://static.wikia.nocookie.net/virtualyoutuber/images/b/b5/Sakura_Miko_2020_3D_Model.png/revision/latest?cb=20221002205944)

-##Leader: Sakura Miko
+###Leader: Sakura Miko

-Size: 32’000 km2
+*Size: 32’000 km2*

-Population: 6.34 Million
+*Population: 6.34 Million*

-Founding Date: Year 23
+*Founding Date: Year 23*

-Capital: Aizen
+*Capital: Aizen*

-Geography and Infrastructure:
+###Geography and Infrastructure

+###Flag
-Flag: A large white circle over a dark pink background.
+A large white circle over a dark pink background.
 In the center of the circle are five pink cherry blossom petals, forming a complete cherry blossom.
 General Overview:

-Blessed:

-Leader Description:

-Leader Powers:
+###Blessed

+###Leader Description

+###Leader Powers

 ##AZKian Virtual Frontier

 ![AZKi](https://static.wikia.nocookie.net/virtualyoutuber/images/7/77/AZKi_Fourth_3D_Model.png/revision/latest?cb=20221115204043)

-##Leader: AZKi
+###Leader: Virtual Diva AZKi

-Size: 28’000 km2
+*Size: 28’000 km2*

-Population: 7.02 Million
+*Population: 7.02 Million*

-Founding Date: Year 29
+*Founding Date: Year 29*

-Capital: Totokumi
+*Capital: Totokumi*

-Geography and Infrastructure:
+###Geography and Infrastructure

+###Flag
-Flag: Two left facing diagonal bands of black and dark pink.
+Two left facing diagonal bands of black and dark pink.
 The black band has a smaller light blue band running down the right side.
 In the top left and bottom right corner are two white acute triangles that both point towards the corners of the flag.

-General Overview:

-Blessed:

-Leader Description:

-Leader Powers:
+###General Overview

+###Blessed

+###Leader Description

+###Leader Powers

 ##Angelic Heavens of Amane

 ![Amane Kanata](https://static.wikia.nocookie.net/virtualyoutuber/images/4/4f/Amane_Kanata_3D_Model_2.png/revision/latest?cb=20230630034518)

-##Leader: Amane Kanata
+###Leader: Amane Kanata

-Size: 34’000 km2
+*Size: 34’000 km2*

-Population: 5.58 Million
+*Population: 5.58 Million*

-Founding Date: Year 56
+*Founding Date: Year 56*

-Capital: Hanoseushi
+*Capital: Hanoseushi*

-Geography and Infrastructure:
+###Geography and Infrastructure

+###Flag
-Flag: A horizontal triband of blue, white, and blue.
+A horizontal triband of blue, white, and blue.
 The white band is quadruple the size of the white bands.
 Two smaller black bands border the white band on the left and right.
 In the center is the halo of Kanata outlined in dark yellow.

-General Overview:

-Blessed:

-Leader Description:

-Leader Powers:
+###General Overview

+###Blessed

+###Leader Description

+###Leader Powers

 ##Draconic Khanate of Clan Kiryu

 ![Kiryu Coco](https://static.wikia.nocookie.net/virtualyoutuber/images/1/10/Kiryu_Coco_3D_Image.png/revision/latest?cb=20210830104805)

-##Leader: Clan Kiryu (Formerly Kiryu Coco)
+###Leader: Clan Kiryu (Formerly Kiryu Coco)

-Size: 31’000 km2
+*Size: 31’000 km2*

-Population: 5.04 Million
+*Population: 5.04 Million*

-Founding Date: Year 56
+*Founding Date: Year 56*

-Capital: Odatsuba
+*Capital: Odatsuba*

+###Geography and Infrastructure
-Geography and Infrastructure: The Draconic Khanate is one of the most rural nations in the world, with long chains of mountains running straight through the heart of the country.
+The Draconic Khanate is one of the most rural nations in the world, with long chains of mountains running straight through the heart of the country.
 The southern portions have wide open plateaus and grassy steppes, while the north has frosty peaks and untamed wilds.
 A significant number of rivers begin in the Draconic Khanate from the icy mountains flowing down as meltwater and straight into the sea.

 Approximately 40% of the country lives within the capital Odatsuba, a massive sprawling metropolis, with the rest spread across the country in primarily nomadic camps that eschew a more traditional lifestyle.
 Once, the Khanate was little more than riders.
 Not just horses, but dragons as well.
 Primarily in fact.
 Wildlife continues to thrive even to this day, and dragon riding is an important tradition in this land.